-Adam litigates cases across the country including the U.S. District Courts for the Eastern District of Texas, the Northern District of California, and the District of Delaware, the U.S. Court of Appeals for the Federal Circuit, and the U.S. International Trade Commission.
-Additionally, he advises clients regarding post-grant review strategy and over the past several years has managed or assisted with over 50 inter partes review matters at the U.S. Patent and Trademark Office.
-Mr. Shartzer’s experience includes argument and taking witnesses at numerous trial and post-grant proceedings, appellate briefing and argument, all aspects of discovery and formulation of claim construction and litigation strategies.
+Adam litigates cases across the country, including the U.S. District Courts for the Eastern District of Texas, the Northern District of California, and the District of Delaware, the U.S. Court of Appeals for the Federal Circuit, and the ITC.
+Additionally, he advises clients regarding post-grant review strategy and over the past several years has managed or assisted with over 60 inter partes review matters at the U.S. Patent and Trademark Office.
+Adam’s experience includes argument and taking witnesses at numerous trial and post-grant proceedings, appellate briefing and argument, all aspects of discovery, and formulation of claim construction and litigation strategies.

-Mr. Shartzer also serves on the advisory council for the Federal Circuit and devotes time to representing veterans seeking disability benefits before the U.S. Court of Appeals for Veterans Claims.
+Adam also serves on the advisory council for the Federal Circuit and devotes time to representing veterans seeking disability benefits before the U.S. Court of Appeals for Veterans Claims.

-U.S. Court of Appeals for the Federal Circuit Cases
+U.S. Court of Appeals for the Federal Circuit cases

 Syntrix Biosystems, Inc. v.
-Illumina, Inc. (Appeal No. 14-1690) – Represented appellant Illumina in an appeal of a jury verdict in a case where we did not represent Illumina in the district court.
+Illumina, Inc. (Appeal No. 14-1690) – Represented appellant Illumina in an appeal of a jury verdict in a case where we did not represent Illumina in the District Court.
 The appeal settled after briefing was complete but before oral argument.

-U.S. District Court Cases
+U.S. District Court cases

 Realtime Data LLC d/b/a/ IXO v.
-Echostar Corporation and Hughes Network Systems, LLC (6:15-cv-466, Eastern District of Texas) – Defending Echostar and Hughes Network Systems in a four patent litigation regarding compression technology.
+Echostar Corporation and Hughes Network Systems, LLC (6:15-cv-466, Eastern District of Texas) – Defending Echostar and Hughes Network Systems in a four-patent litigation regarding compression technology.

 Intelligent Verification Systems, LLC v.
 Microsoft Corporation (2:12-cv-525, Eastern District of Virginia) – Defended Microsoft in a litigation involving gaming technology.
-Weeks before jury trial, was responsible for summary judgment briefing regarding the Plaintiff not being entitled to reasonable royalty damages.
-The Plaintiff stipulated to summary judgment, thereby avoiding trial, and the case is pending appeal.
+Weeks before jury trial, was responsible for summary judgment briefing regarding the plaintiff not being entitled to reasonable royalty damages.
+The plaintiff stipulated to summary judgment, thereby avoiding trial, and the case is pending appeal.

 Location Services IP, LLC v.
-Uber Technologies, Inc. (2:15-cv-01208, Eastern District of Texas) – Represented Defendant Uber in a three patent litigation regarding GPS technology resulting in an early favorable settlement for Uber.
+Uber Technologies, Inc. (2:15-cv-01208, Eastern District of Texas) – Represented defendant Uber in a three-patent litigation regarding GPS technology resulting in an early favorable settlement for Uber.

 Rothschild Location Technologies, LLC v.
-Uber Technologies, Inc. (6:15-cv-685, Eastern District of Texas) – Represented Defendant Uber in a two patent litigation regarding GPS technology resulting in the Plaintiff voluntarily dismissing its complaint.
+Uber Technologies, Inc. (6:15-cv-685, Eastern District of Texas) – Represented defendant Uber in a two-patent litigation regarding GPS technology resulting in the plaintiff voluntarily dismissing its complaint.

 EMS Technologies, LLC v.
-Micron Technology, Inc. (2:14-cv-900, Eastern District of Texas) – Represented Defendants Micron and IMFT in a suit alleging infringement of two patents related to memory technology.
+Micron Technology, Inc. (2:14-cv-900, Eastern District of Texas) – Represented defendants Micron and IMFT in a suit alleging infringement of two patents related to memory technology.
 Following personal jurisdiction and transfer motions practice, the case settled favorably for Micron and IMFT.